MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 ms.topic: article
 ms.reviewer: edupont
 ms.author: theley
-ms.date: 11/06/2018
+ms.date: 11/06/2019
 ---

-# U.S. 2018 Year-end Update in Dynamics GP
+# U.S. 2019 Year-end Update in Dynamics GP

-Covering Microsoft Dynamics GP 2018 back through Microsoft Dynamics GP 2015
+Covering Microsoft Dynamics GP, Microsoft Dynamics GP 2018 back through Microsoft Dynamics GP 2015

 ## Introduction

-This document contains instructions for updating the U.S. Payroll module for Microsoft Dynamics GP 2018, Microsoft Dynamics GP 2016, and Microsoft Dynamics GP 2015 R2 so that your system is compliant with 2018 filing requirements.
+This document contains instructions for updating the U.S. Payroll module for Microsoft Dynamics GP, Microsoft Dynamics GP 2018, Microsoft Dynamics GP 2016, and Microsoft Dynamics GP 2015 R2 so that your system is compliant with 2019 filing requirements.

 Also included in this document are instructions for completing payroll year-end procedures.
 These instructions assume that you are already familiar with U.S. Payroll for Microsoft Dynamics GP.